 In January 1941, instead of designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
 Men from each of the letter companies, including William, were reassigned to the company.
 It is not known what job he performed with the company.

-From September 1st through 30th, the battalion took part in the Louisiana maneuvers.
+From September 1 through 30, the battalion took part in the Louisiana maneuvers.
+HQ Company did not actively take part in the maneuvers, but they supplied the letter companies with what they needed.
 It was after these maneuvers that the George and the other members were ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 It was on the side of a hill that the battalion learned that they were not being released from military service but being sent overseas.
 He and the other men received leaves home to say their goodbyes.

 The decision to send the 192nd overseas - which had been made in August 1941 - was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of an Japanese occupied island which was hundred of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.